Alloyed/solid-devtools/packages/logger/README.md

 ### `debugComputation`

-Debug the current computation owner by logging it's lifecycle state to the browser console.
+Debug the current computation owner by logging its lifecycle state to the browser console.

 Accepts following arguments: